 I understood the reason why it was so fast a few steps later.

 I guess I broke GoVisually…

-The file opened perfectly fine in the review tool, but once I tried to zoom it in, it did not react.
+The other time, however, I decided to check it in Tor Browser – a totally untypical but very secure tool that tends to block every activity that might reveal something about your PC location, specifications, even screen resolution.
+The file now opened perfectly fine in the review tool, but once I tried to zoom it in, it did not react.
 Zoom in, Zoom out, Fit to Screen, Show Original Size – nothing seemed to work.

 Luckily, I didn’t find any problems here.

-I started playing with Approval Studio review tool and it was acting perfectly fine.
+I started playing with the Approval Studio review tool, and it was acting perfectly fine.
 I was able to zoom in, zoom out, used maximum zoom for this picture – it worked smoothly.

 Take a look yourself.

 This was the first time when I found GoVisually weaker than Approval Studio.
 I went back to annotations, and found another thing.